PiotrWojniak/MS2/README.md

 # Webside Showcase

+# User stories

++ As a tourist, I would like to get to know the history and culture of Poland so that I can visit it during my vacation.
++ As a tourist, I wish to get to know some of the most visited places in Poland.
++ As a tourist, I would like to learn about the attractions that can be seen during a day trip.
++ As a tourist, I would like to visit Poland in winter and take advantage of the attractions available in that season.
++ As a tourist who does not speak Polish, I would like to get information about places where the staff also speaks English through the contact form.

 #UX

 ## As a user:
-Where I can go for a city break?
++ Where I can go for a city break?
-What an attraction I can found for a family holiday?
++ What an attraction I can found for a family holiday?
-Where I can go for winter break?
++ Where I can go for winter break?
-As a person who does not speak Polish, I would like to easily find the hotels and tourist attractions nearby
++ As a person who does not speak Polish, I would like to easily find the hotels and tourist attractions nearby

 ## As an owner:
-I want to show users the best places for a holiday.
++ I want to show users the best places for a holiday.
-I want assistance users in booking a hotel close to tourist attractions.
++ I want assistance users in booking a hotel close to tourist attractions.
-Easily and pleasantly to present to the user the possibilities in the selected region.
++ Easily and pleasantly to present to the user the possibilities in the selected region.

-##Project planning
+## Project planning

-#Design

-##Colours
+# Design

+## Colours
 +Navbars and footer background colour in sky blue +Buttons in yellow and change to orange when hover

-##Typography
+## Typography
 +Roboto:ital - to style inside button text and navigation bar menu, +Tangerine - to style all headings
 +Bodoni Moda - to style all other contents

-##Background image
+## Background image

-#Features
+# Features

-##Existing features
+## Existing features
-##Features left to implement
+## Features left to implement

-#Technology
+# Technology

 1. [HTML](https://en.wikipedia.org/wiki/HTML) - to creating structure and layout of the webpsite.
 1. [CSS](https://en.wikipedia.org/wiki/CSS) - to styling the website.